balram7878/Web-Development-Learning/Backend/readme.md

 - Salt ensures uniqueness of hashes.
 - Cost factor makes hashing intentionally slow → prevents attackers from trying millions of guesses quickly.
 - One-way hashing → even if DB is leaked, original password can’t be found.

+---

+# JWT (Jason Web Token) Token
+- also called access token
+- JWT token consist of **Header.payload.Digital_Signature**
+- header contain token type and algorithm used to signature
+- header and payload neither encrypted nor hashed, they are encoded in Base64 formatting

+---

+# Refresh Token